chess254/pawait-travel-advisor/README.md

 *(Developer tools like Ruff and MyPy are included for linting and type checking).*

+The backend exposes a ```/health``` endpoint that returns a 200 OK response with json indicating whether it is up or not.

 ### Frontend Setup

 1. Navigate to the frontend directory: